CollinHerber/cnst-wiki-content/Religion.md

 <details>
   <summary>Follower</summary>
-  Attacks, critical strikes and shouts are <code>X%</code> more effective against elves (based on favor with Talos).
+  Attacks and shouts against elves are increased by <code>X%</code>, while attacks against all other enemies are increased by half as much (based on favor with Talos).
   </details>

 <details>